-Acetylcysteine can be used to treat lung diseases since it dilutes the mucus, which promotes a better functioning of the lungs.
-After diluting the mucus it can be excreted more easily.
+Acetylcysteine can be used to treat lung diseases since it has mucolytic properties, which encourage a better functioning of the lungs.
+After being diluted, the mucus can be eliminated more easily.

 Your doctor may prescribe acetylcysteine combined with other medications.
-Moreover, it is used to improve the efficiency of several treatments and to redice the side effects of certain medicines.
+Moreover, it is also used to improve the efficacy of several treatments and to reduce the side effects of certain medicines.

 What is Acetylcysteine?

 Acetylcysteine is a precursor form of the antioxidant glutathione.
-It also reduces the effect of free radicals and oxidative stress.
+It also reduces the harmful effect of the free radicals and oxidative stress.

 It is used to help the organism with several bodily functions.
 Above all, it is a very powerful antioxidant agent, a strong expectorant, and an antidote in cases of paracetamol poisoning.

-It is used, among other things, to treat several chronic diseases, including those that affect the lung and heart, as well as diseases of the kidney, and for some psychiatric disorders.
-There is also evidence that it has antiviral properties, so it can therefore protect against certain viruses such as the flu.
+It is used, among other things, to treat several chronic diseases, including those that affect the lung and heart, as well as kidney diseases, and some psychiatric disorders.
+There is also evidence that it has antiviral properties, so it can also protect against certain viruses like the flu.

-Acetylcysteine is also a mucolytic agent that helps to improve the functioning of the lungs in those who suffer from lung diseases, such as cystic fibrosis, pulmonary fibrosis, and interstitial lung disease.
+Acetylcysteine is also a mucolytic agent that helps to improve the functioning of the lungs in those who suffer lung diseases like cystic fibrosis, pulmonary fibrosis, and interstitial lung disease.

-It helps the lungs by diluting the mucus and the organism to expel secretions.
-The intake of acetylcysteine (also available as L-acetil-cysteine), depends on the administration method.
+It supports the lungs by diluting the mucus and removes it from the organism.
+The dose of acetylcysteine (also available as L-acetyl-cysteine), depends on the administration method.

-In cases where it is consumed as a dietary supplement, it is available in capsules of 600 to 1200 mg.
-In hospitals it is administered intravenously and by inhalation.
+If it is consumed as a dietary supplement, it is available in capsules of 600 to 1200 mg.
+In hospitals, it is administered intravenously and by inhalation.

 Benefits of Acetylcysteine for health:

-- It is a mucolytic agent used for the removal of the mucus in the lungs
+- It is a mucolytic agent used to remove the mucus from the lungs

-- It raises glutathione levels in the body
+- It increases the glutathione levels in the body

-- It is used in the treatment of acetaminophen overdoses
+- It is used for the treatment of acetaminophen overdoses

 - It can be used to treat the influenza virus